Bill G. Reed

 In 1978, after serving on the AQHA youth and show and contest committees, Reed became AQHA’s 28th president.
 His term marked the implementation of the AQHA Amateur Division and continuation of fund-raising efforts for the proposed American Quarter Horse Hall of Fame.
 Having been an AQHA-approved judge for 22 years, Reed was influential in the improvement of the screening, application and training of judges during his presidency.
 He pushed for more Quarter Horse racetracks and further allied the Association with the American Horse Council to protect the industry from excessive taxation.

-Reed was inducted into the American Quarter Horse Hall of Fame in 1995.
+Reed was inducted into the American Quarter Horse Hall of Fame in 1995, and he died September 5, 2011.